Shashimaram/BlogApplication/README.md

 ## Introduction

 "My Blog" is a simple blog application developed as part of my learning journey with Django.
 It allows users to publish and read blog posts, add comments, and view similar posts filtered by tags.

-### Technologies Used:
+### Technologies Used

 - Python
 - Django
 - HTML
 - CSS
 - jQuery

 ## Features